NaitLee/Cat-Printer/development.md

   - See [i18n.md](i18n.i18n/i18n.md)
 - `www/*.js` - Other scripts:
   - Small but useful, just look at them directly
+  - Most are in Public Domain
 - `www/jslicense.html` - Dedicated JavaScript License information
 - `www/lang/*.json` - Language files for both front- & back-end

+- `version` - The version tag, as a file
+  - Modify it to determine the version used in build scripts
+  - Don't leave a trailing new line
 - `N-*.sh` - Shell files:
   - Helpers for development convenience
   - Quickly invoke with `./N<tab><enter>`